Astor63/BL2-Mods/Custom Gear/SMG Dahl Discord Solver - Bloody Edition/ReadMe.md

 - Keep (almost) of all the Lascaux Unique Dahl SMG specificity: very high firerate, variable burst-fire round, chance to shot two bullets for the cost of one ammo, etc... for more details, see [Borderlands Wiki](http://borderlands.wikia.com/wiki/Lascaux)
 - Initial (too good) accuracy reduced, slower fireate, and slower reload, but...
-  - FireMode modified to shoot the Pistol GyroJet Explosive Bullet.
+  - FireMode modified to shoot the *Pistol GyroJet Explosive Bullet*.
   - The speed from the GyroJet Explosive bullet is 5x faster when fired by a SMG than a pistol (but it's still a lot more slower than a normal bullet fired by a SMG)
   - Chance to shot two GyroJet explosive bullet simultaneously for the cost of one ammo (can be doubled if you use the Aaron00000's "Double Anarchy" mod).
   - Impact Explosion boosted by Grenade Damage.
 - Cosmetic:
     - MuzzleFlash upgraded to Explosive Bullet.